PsydameousSharm/dndm/README.md

-This is a very early release of list of dnd tools.
+This is an early release of list of dnd tools.
+NOTE: This only runs between python versions 3.9 and 3.14.
+Pillow does not work on more recent builds, so it cannot be used further
 These are the following commands:

 Roll a dice: roll <dice_number> [repeat]